IndrekHaav/photoprism-debian/README.md

 If all went well, you should be able to open `http://YOUR-IP-HERE:2342` in a web browser and see the PhotoPrism interface.
 Log in as "admin" with the password set in the `.env` file.

-### Automatic import
+### Automatic background tasks

-It's possible to have PhotoPrism automatically import any photos that have been added to the Imports directory, using a cron job.
+It's possible to have PhotoPrism automatically run background tasks, like importing any photos that have been added to the Imports directory, using a cron job.

 Create a file for the cron job: